 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.

-The time required to complete the MSc program will vary according to the previous training of the applicant and the nature of the research undertaken; however, an average of 18-24 months is normally required.
+Length of Program The time required to complete the MSc program will vary according to the previous training of the applicant and the nature of the research undertaken; however, an average of 18-24 months is normally required.
 The maximum time permitted is four years.

-The Department offers MEng degrees in Chemical Engineering, Process Control, Materials Engineering, and Welding Engineering.

-For the Master of Engineering program, \star 24 in courses, including ENGG 600, plus an engineering project equivalent to \star 3 must be completed.
+205.11.3 The Degree of MEng The Department offers MEng degrees in Chemical Engineering, Process Control, Materials Engineering, and Welding Engineering.
+Program Requirements For the Master of Engineering program, ★24 in courses, plus ENGG 600, plus an engineering project equivalent to ★3 must be completed.
 The courses are of the same type and calibre as those taken by the MSc and PhD candidates.
 Certain core course requirements apply.
 The project may be completed within a four to six week period following the regular Fall/Winter term.
 Work on the project may be conducted within the University environment or outside in industry; however, approval and supervision will remain with the student's supervisor.
 Students interested in the MEng Degree in Welding Engineering should consult with the department for details.
 All MEng programs must be approved by the department.
 There is no language requirement for the MEng degree.

-The time required to complete the MEng program will vary according to the individual candidate and whether the student is studying full-time or parttime.
+Length of Program The time required to complete the MEng program will vary according to the individual candidate and whether the student is studying full-time or part-time.
 An average of 12-18 months of full-time study is normally required.
 The maximum time permitted is six years.

-The Department offers PhD degrees in Chemical Engineering, Process Control, and Materials Engineering.

-For the PhD program, in addition to the requirements of the Faculty of Graduate Studies and Research, the Department normally requires the candidate to complete satisfactorily at least \star 18 in courses and ENGG 600 and attend specified seminars.
+205.11.4 The Degree of PhD The Department offers PhD degrees in Chemical Engineering, Process Control, and Materials Engineering.
+Program Requirements For the PhD program, in addition to the requirements of the Faculty of Graduate Studies and Research, the Department normally requires the candidate to complete satisfactorily at least ★18 in courses and ENGG 600 and attend specified seminars.
 Certain core course requirements apply.
 Details of all programs must be worked out in consultation with the Department.
 There is no language requirement for the PhD degree.